A New Paradigm in Education

-Truly being a well-educated leader the student must have a depth and breadth of knowledge and skill-set to have mastery of the other attributes listed in our mission such as creative, critical, and divergent thinkers.
+Truly being a well-educated leader, or better statesman, the student must have a depth and breadth of knowledge and skill-set to have mastery of the other attributes listed in our mission such as creative, critical, and divergent thinkers.
 As a person raises their bar of mastery in any one skill-set, it contributes to the ability to raise the bar in all of the other attributes leading to being well educated.
-For example, without a good knowledge base of history, science, and math a leader does not have the tools to discern facts from fiction or emotion.
+For example, a good knowledge base of history, science, and math a stateman will have the tools to discern facts from fiction or emotion.
 Being well balanced in all of those attributes of a well-educated person spirals up to continue making the person better educated.

 Being well educated requires us all to keep moving forward, if we are not moving forward we are falling behind.
 Therefore being well educated is also a habit.

 Creativity is the use of the imagination or original ideas, not only especially the production of artistic work but in any problem-solving endeavor be it engineering, law, or medicine, truly the list is endless.